How to Submit:

 Who does the case critiques?

-Debate Central uses a team of PF, LD, and CX experts on a rotating basis, but most of our critiques are done by Debate Central’s permanent staff, including NCPA Director of Youth Programs Rachel Stevens and our Debate Expert, UNT Assistant Director of Debate Louie Petit.
+Debate Central uses a team of PF, LD, and CX experts on a rotating basis, but most of our critiques are done by Debate Central’s permanent staff, including NCPA Director of Youth Programs and Debate Central administrator Rachel Stevens.

 How many cases can I send?